Lena Philipsson: Career

 Despite being the third favourite to win the competition, she finished in joint 5th place.
 The album, Det gör ont en stund på natten men inget på dan, went gold in nine days, with "Det gör ont" as its lead single.
 It also spawned the singles "Delirium", "Lena Anthem" and "På gatan där jag bor".

 The Swedish radio show Tracks voted her best female artist, best Swedish artist, and artist of the year for 2004, and "Det gör ont" was voted best song.

 She released her new album Jag ångrar ingenting in 2005.
 After one day in the Swedish shops, it had sold over 30,000 copies.
 A one-hour TV special featuring new songs as well as old hits and some interviews aired in November the same year.
 In January 2006, Philipsson announced she was to host the 2006 Melodifestivalen.
 Because Melodifestivalen is a family show, her appearance as host was met with some controversy due to numerous jokes considered inappropriate for the audience.

-In early 2007, she released her new version of her greatest hits, "Lena 20 år".
-The album included hits from all her albums except "Fantasy."
+In early 2007, she released her new version of her greatest hits, Lena 20 år.
+The album included hits from all her albums except from Fantasy.
 Also included was a new song "Jag måste skynda mig på".
-Lena and Orup set up their own show on China Teatern in Stockholm at the same time as the album release.
+Lena and Orup set up their own show at China Teatern in Stockholm at the same time as the album release.
 The show was a critical and public success.
 Over 113,000 saw it in 2007, and there was a new premiere of the show in Gothenburg in early 2008.
-After its success in Stockholm and Goteborg, the show Lena+Orup went on tour across Sweden late 2008.
-At the same time, Lena and Orup recorded a duet album called "Dubbel", released in November.
+After its success in Stockholm and Gothenburg, the show Lena+Orup went on tour across Sweden late 2008.
+At the same time, Lena and Orup recorded a duet album called Dubbel, released in November.

 Although she sewed her own stage clothes during her early career, she has said that she no longer has the time.
 In the early 1990s, she was one of three pop stars who were portrayed on stamps in Sweden; the others were Roxette and Jerry Williams.
 In the 1980s, she sang a duet on TV with American singer Michael Bolton.

+On 2 May 2024, Roxette founder Per Gessle announced Philipsson as the band's new female vocalist, replacing the late Marie Fredriksson.
+The duo toured in South Africa, Australia and Europe from February 2025.

 Melodifestivalen

-Philipsson has participated in Melodifestivalen, the Swedish pre-selection for the Eurovision Song Contest six times: four times as a performer and twice as a songwriter.
+Philipsson has participated in Melodifestivalen, the Swedish pre-selection for the Eurovision Song Contest, six times: four times as a performer and twice as a songwriter.